Lavesiime/lavesiime.github.io/guides/rsdkv4/peelouts1/README.md

 </details>

 Now that we've done that, we can safely call the function from within `PlayerObject_LookingUp` without any errors.
+This would look like...

 (Only a small snippit for the sake of redundancy)